 1. Exfoliate to Lift and Dissolve Discoloration

-Using a gentle chemical exfoliant (like the Renée Rouleau BHA Clarifying Serum) can loosen discolored cells from the skin’s surface.
-Using a gentle facial scrub (like the Renée Rouleau Mint Buffing Beads) twice a week can lift those loosened cells off the skin.
+Using a gentle chemical exfoliant (like the BHA Clarifying Serum) can loosen discolored cells from the skin’s surface.
+Using a gentle facial scrub (like the Triple Berry Smoothing Scrub) twice a week can lift those loosened cells off the skin.
 This can reveal even-toned skin underneath.
-The combination of chemical and physical exfoliation (not used on the same days) is the key to fading post-breakout marks.
+This two-step exfoliation method is the key to fading all kinds of hyperpigmentation.

 You can also use the Post-Breakout Fading Gel, which is a spot treatment formulated specifically for this skin concern.
 I recommend that you apply your regular exfoliating acid serum in the evening and follow with moisturizer.
-Then, immediately wipe the post-breakout mark with a damp cotton swab to remove the previously applied products.
-After that, apply a thin layer of the Post-Breakout Fading Gel.
-(Note: Our exfoliating acid serums DO help fade post-breakout marks, but this gel will work better since it’s a higher concentration of acids.)
+Then, wipe the post-breakout mark with a damp cotton swab to remove the previously applied products.
+Follow up with a thin layer of the Post-Breakout Fading Gel.
+(While exfoliating acid serums do help fade post-breakout marks, this gel will work better since it’s a higher concentration of acids.)